Gemfile

 }

-variable on which you run the query.
+endThe query block provides the q variable, which contains the stripped search query string, and the query variable on which you run the query.
 That ensures that the authorization scopes have been appropriately applied.
-If you need access to the unstripped query string, you can use params[:q]
+If you need access to the unstripped query string, you can use params[:q] instead of q.

 In this block, you may configure the search however strict or loose you need it.
 Check out ransack's search matchers to compose the query better.